History of Dedham, Massachusetts, 1800–1899: Mechanic's Hall

 Many organizations met at Mechanic Hall, which was described "the centre of gravity in the [East Dedham] Village."
 It was built by William T. Tapley and hosted a variety of parties, fairs, dances, lectures, and other events.
 (Note: Tapley was born in Maine in 1823.
 He worked as a teenager in the spinning room at Barrow's Mill and became a loom fixer.
 When Merchant's Woolen Mill bought the operation, he was promoted to overseer of the weaving department.
-He was in that postion for 23 years.
+He was in that position for 23 years.
 He opened a grocery store in 1863 and subsequently added a meat market.
 Mechanic's Hall was on the second floor of the building.
 He wanted to commission a copy of the Emancipation Group statue to place in East Dedham Square but, for unknown reasons, this project never came to fulfilment.)
 A letter writer to the Dedham Transcript wrote that "Deprive of us everything else--don't let us have any Selectmen, or Town Pump, in this part of town-- but 'Spare, O spare us our Mechanics' Hall'" The hall was located on the north side of High Street, where the O'Neil Drive housing complex is in 2025.